Mayfield Garden: Mayfield

 Mayfield Garden encompasses 15 hectares of the overall estate, including the Water Garden which is 2.5 ha in size, displaying a canopy layer of red oaks and copper beech that are matched by a preponderant mid-layer of gaudy rhododendrons and maples, with hellebore and alchemilla ground covers and an ostentatious display of spring and summer flowering bulbs.
 There is a prominent stone cascade that was designed after the sandstone cliffs of proximate Kanangra Walls.
 There is a large collection maples, possibly the largest in Australia, which go with a collection of Hydrangeas and the flashy water lilies, which bloom in the summer.

 Shaped like a valley, the Valley of the Five Ponds contains woodland collection of deciduous oaks, maples, birch and beech, with a shrub groundcover of viburnum, Rhododendron molle and cornus, and winter-flowering Hellebore and summer-flowering heuchera.
 Other spring blossoms include; tulip, daffodil, fritillaria, crocus, grape hyacinth and allium.
 The region also contains a summer-blooming meadow wildflowers and hostas.
 A stone water trough weaves through the valley and links the five ponds.
-There is also an alley of London plane trees, a 12.5-metre Obelisk Pond, a Grotto, Bluestone Bridge, Copper Tree Fountain and Sandstone gallery.
+There is also an avenue of London plane trees, a 12.5-metre Obelisk Pond, a Grotto, Bluestone Bridge, Copper Tree Fountain and Sandstone gallery.